Join a growing entrepreneurial Information Technology and Management Consulting firm.

 K.L.
 Scott & Associates, LLC is a leading management consulting firm providing social equity advisory services.
 KLS&A is dedicated to advancing social equity in various domains - Health, Environment, Education, Digital, Justice, Workplace, and Economics.
 We specialize in providing data-driven analysis to identify equity barriers and develop innovative strategies and solutions to address inequities and promote inclusivity across all social domains.

-We are seeking a dynamic and visionary leader to head our Social Equity Consulting Practice.
+We seek a dynamic and visionary leader to head our Social Equity Consulting Practice.
 As the leader of our social equity consulting practice, you will play a pivotal role in shaping the future of our consulting services and client success.
-You will be responsible for developing and executing strategies that help our clients create more equitable policies, practices, and cultures.
+You will be responsible for developing and executing strategies that help our clients create more equitable policies, practices, and cultures across the six domains of social equity (Economic, Digital, Justice, Workplace, Environment, and Health).
 This position will report directly to the Chief Executive Officer.

 Key Responsibilities: